 For a ‘full doc loan’ your self employed income proof is verified to a deeper level, providing more comfort for your lender.

-Greater income verification means less borrower defaults, and less risk.
+Greater income verification means less borrower defaults and less risk for your lender.

 So by choosing to get a full doc loan, you get these benefits: